sergei-mironov/aicli/README.md

 Quick start
 -----------

 Below is a simple OpenAI terminal session.
-The commands start with `/`, while lines following `#` are ignored.
-Other text is collected into a buffer and is sent to the model by the `/ask` command.
-Please replace `YOUR_API_KEY` with your actual API key.
+Commands start with `/`, and comments following `#` are ignored.
+Any other text is collected into a buffer and sent to the configured AI model using the `/ask` command.
+For the OpenAI model, `YOUR_API_KEY` needs to be replaced with your user API key.

 ``` sh
 $ aicli